arunpandianj/GenAI/Readme.md

 Project Title: Personalized Treatment Plan Generation using Generative AI Guided by Reinforcement Learning

-Overview
+Overview:
 This project demonstrates a proof-of-concept system that combines Reinforcement Learning (RL) with Generative AI (via OpenAI GPT models) to generate and optimize personalized treatment plans for patients with Type 2 Diabetes.
-    🧬 The RL agent learns which treatment strategies lead to the best patient health outcomes.
+1. The RL agent learns which treatment strategies lead to the best patient health outcomes.
-    🤖 The GPT model acts as a medical assistant, generating treatment plans in natural language.
+2. The GPT model acts as a medical assistant, generating treatment plans in natural language.
-    🔁 The agent uses those suggestions and improves its choices over multiple patient interactions.
+3. The agent uses those suggestions and improves its choices over multiple patient interactions.

-Motivation
+Motivation:
 Traditional treatment planning in chronic diseases like diabetes is often rule-based or reactive.
 With AI integration, we aim to:
 1. Simulate personalized patient responses to treatments
 2. Incorporate medically sound language from LLMs (like GPT)
 3. Use reinforcement learning to adapt and choose the best long-term treatment policy

-Components
+Components:
 1. Synthetic Patient Dataset
     Generates patients with features:
         glucose_level (140–250 mg/dL)